kode4food/fate-lang/index.md

 npm -g install fatejs
 ```

 This will link the command line compiler (fatec) into your PATH, allowing you to convert Fate scripts into node.js modules.
-Those modules can then be required like any other node module, but the `fatejs` module must be available to node.
+Those modules can then be required like any other node module, but the `fatejs` module must be available to your project.

+Because the Fate module registers an extension with node, you can also `require()` Fate scripts directly.
+Just be sure to require the `fatejs` module before attempting to do so.

+## The Fate Compilation API
-You can also compile scripts on the fly by requiring the fatejs module, and calling its compile function, like so:
+You can also compile scripts manually by requiring the fatejs module, and calling its `compile()` function, like so:

 ```javascript
 // require the Fate module